 - Be aware of who your kids are friends with.

-- Do you know what your kids are watching on TV?
+- Do you know what your kids are watching or looking at on their screens?

 - What kind of books are your kids reading?

-Be sure to stay vigilant about what or who is having an influence on your kids!
+Be sure to stay vigilant about what or who is influencing your kids!

 2. Our kids learn character through correction, training, and discipline.